Greetings! Thank you for taking the time to visit. Please see the following the sections to learn about me.

 - Business & Entrepreneurship Minor (Oregon State University, 2010)

 I strongly value the opportunity to work.
 I believe that work is a fundamental and natural activity for daily life, not a habitual chore.
 I also believe that the most fulfilling work is activity that lifts or supports the community.
-I have been privileged with many blessings, including an excellent education and professional support network, thus, I have been able to work in jobs that I believe fulfill my 'community uplift' criteria.
+I have been privileged with many opportunities, including an excellent education and professional support network, thus, I have been able to work in jobs that fulfill my 'community uplift' criteria.
 I do not regard many industries to be truly “value-add” to our society, and in these sectors I hold no professional interest.
 For example, the prospect of working for a toy manufacturer does not entice me.
-Nor does working for a common financial institution, such as a bank.
-Although these two example organizations may fill a reasonable demand, their output is not one that I see as truly beneficial to humanity.
-Research firms, design/engineering firms, manufacturing firms, and even consulting firms are where I believe value is generated for us, both financially as a society, but also as a source of improving our quality of life.
-It is here that I have worked, desired to work, and will continue to work.
+Nor does working for a financial institution, such as a bank or in cryptocurrencies.
+Although these example organizations may fill reasonable demands, their output is not one that I see as truly beneficial to humanity.
+Research firms, engineering firms, manufacturing firms, and even consulting firms are where I believe value is generated for us, both financially as a society, but also as a source of improving our quality of life.
+It is here that I have worked, desire to work, and will continue to work.

 Beyond my career, I am committed to serving my community.
 I volunteer primarily through local organizations (1, 2) because of an innate call to serve those in need.
 I also believe that we, as active contributors to society, should partake in various practices to be responsible, global participants.
 Examples of such practices may be simple activities like recycling, voting, or dedicating a fixed percentage of one’s wage to charitable needs.
 I believe that a life without love and community is fruitless, thus many of our fundamental, day-to-day activities should reflect that behavior.